scalar-labs/scalardb/docs/design.md

 ### Transaction

 Scalar DB executes transactions in a fully client-coordinated way so that it can do master-less transactions, which achieves almost linear scalability and high availability (especially when it is integrated with scalable and highly available storages).
-It basically follows the Cherry Garcia protocol proposed in [3].
+It basically follows Cherry Garcia protocol proposed in [3].
 More specifically, Scalar DB achieves scalable distributed transaction by utilizing atomic conditional mutation for managing transaction state and storing WAL (Write-Ahead-Logging) records in distributed fashion in each record by using meta-data ability.
 It also has some similarity to paxos-commit [4].

 Scalar DB supports Snapshot Isolation (SI) and Serializable as Isolation levels.
 SI in Scalar DB is a variant of SI defined in ANSI and similar to RCSI (Read Committed Snapshot Isolation) used in SQL Server.
 It doesn't create a global snapshot so Read Skew could happen in certain cases in addition to the usual SI anomalies such as Write Skew anomaly and Read-Only Transaction anomaly.
 Serializable is achieved with two strategies; Extra-write and Extra-read, which both avoid anti-dependency that is the root cause of the anomalies in SI.
-Extra-write basically converts reads into writes to remove anti-dependencies, and Extra-read re-read its read set in the commit phase to actually check if there is a anti-dependency.
+Extra-write basically converts reads into writes to remove anti-dependencies, and Extra-read re-reads its read set in the commit phase to actually check if there is an anti-dependency.
 Please see the javadoc for more details and usage.

 ## References